-The data for this report were acquired from the 2023 New Jersey Board of Nursing (NJBON) CHHA certification renewal survey.
-CHHAs renew their certification every two years, and the renewal survey is required, so this data represents all active CHHAs in New Jersey.
-There were 51,159 CHHAs renewed their certification in December 2023.
+The data for this report were acquired from the 2023 New Jersey Board of Nursing (NJBON) Certified Home Health Aide certification renewal survey.
+There were 51,183 CHHAs renewed their certification in December 2023, and 51,159 out of 51,183 CHHAs completed the renewal survey.
+CHHAs renew their certification every two years, so this data represents almost all active CHHAs in New Jersey.

-Table 1 lists the number of active CHHAs with CHHA certification.
+Table 1 lists the number of active CHHAs with CHHA certification in New Jersey.
 There has been a 15% decline in the number of CHHAs since 2017.